Banana Benefits: Nutrition, Health Benefits, Best Time to Eat & Side Effects

 6. Strengthens Bones

-Magnesium and potassium support stronger bones.
+Magnesium and potassium support bone strength and reduce calcium loss.

 7. Good for Skin & Hair

-8. Helps in Muscle Cramps
+8. Helps Prevent Muscle Cramps

-9. Regulates Blood Sugar
+9. Regulates Blood Sugar (in Moderation)

 Best Time to Eat Banana

-- Morning: Best for digestion and energy
+✔ Morning: Best for digestion and energy

-- After workout: Restores lost electrolytes
+✔ After Workout: Restores electrolytes

 Who Should Eat Bananas?